 Making exam preparations

-While all the changes surrounding CPA Evolution can be a bit confusing, we’re here to help.
+While all the changes surrounding the CPA exam can be a bit confusing, we’re here to help.
 Also, visit our resource hub often to stay informed about exam updates.